harjitmoe/mdplay/input_cmark.md

 ![😆](https://twemoji.maxcdn.com/2/72x72/1f606.png =32x32)

 *This should behave more or less as expected.
-However, I have reason to believe otherwise.*ensp;However, I have reason to believe otherwise.* *
+However, I have reason to believe otherwise.*